 Netflix has about 222 million subscribers, and Disney, which owns Hulu and ESPN, has nearly another 200 million subscribers.
-That’s a lot of opportunity for millions of people to increase their credit scores.
+That’s a lot of opportunity for millions to increase their credit scores.

 According to Experian, more than 4 million people have connected utility and telecom accounts such as Netflix and Hulu to Experian Boost, and they’re seeing an average 13-point increase in their credit score.
 If you’re a longtime Netflix user, paying your Netflix account balance every month can count as an on-time payment on your credit report.

 Experian Boost is a free feature that helps you improve your credit score by paying monthly bills on time.
-Using Boost allows your streaming, phone, and utility payments to “count” toward your Experian credit score.
-This service lets you improve your credit score with on-time HBO, Hulu, Disney+, and Starz bill payments.
+Usually, only credit card payments and other loans, like student loans, auto loans and mortgages are used to calculate your credit score.
+But using Boost allows your streaming, phone, and utility payments to “count” toward your Experian credit score.
+This service improves your credit score with on-time HBO, Hulu, Disney+, and Starz bill payments.

 Experian Boost has helped many users with “thin files,” less than five accounts in their credit file, increase their FICO score.
 Other statistics included: